 I know it's a comedy cartoon and logic means nothing, but I can't help but wonder how Nano gets her shirts on through that big wind-up key.
 There's no visible seam or buttons in the backs and we never see her in the action of putting anything on over the key.
 Then again, we are talking about the creation of someone who could make a cat talk with only a scarf.
 Said eight year old was actually the one who presented Nano with her school uniform, so maybe she had to modify it first?

 As of episode 24 we finally see the answer, there are buttons along the back of her shirt underneath the key.
 This info brought to you courtesy of the Science Teacher spying on her changing for gym.

 If you look at the book Nano is reading in episode 11, the title is "Dostoyevsky".
 While it's certainly unclear which work would that be, does this add anything to her smarts?

 The Helvetica Standard in Ep.18 stands out in all of them for being very different.
 Not only is there a beautiful Art Shift, but the tone is also quite sentimental and nostalgic.
-When the book the girl was looking for turned out to be emptied out and was hiding a gun, this initially seems like a Crowning Moment of Funny.
+When the book the girl was looking for turned out to be emptied out and was hiding a gun, this initially seems like a Funny Moment.
 However, this scene can easily be interpreted differently that turns it into a massive "Funny Aneurysm" Moment.
 The girl did not seem surprised when she found the book, and in fact, she stated that she wanted this specific book, not any other copy.
 If she did indeed know there was a gun in this book, what do you think she meant by "it brought colour into my grey childhood"?